Elm Seed Bugs

 Property Damage

 No structural damage.
-They're a nuisance pest only, though extreme numbers can stain surfaces with their droppings and crushed bodies leave rusty-red stains.
+They're a nuisance pest only, though extreme numbers can stain surfaces with their droppings, and crushed bodies leave rusty-red stains.

 Signs of Elm Seed Bugs Infestation